davedelong/sfsymbols/README.md

     - `heavy`
     - `black`

     If you leave out this argument, then `regular` will be used.
+Also, depending on the specified `--font-file`, not all copies of the SF Symbols font may contain all weights.

 - `--font-size`: The size (in points) to use when exporting symbols.
 If you leave this argument out, then the default size of `44` will be used.